 Your Mission: Breakout! and Snacks

 That was already a bunch of rushing around and going back and forth.
 It’s not the most efficient in terms of the routes covered but it will get the two most popular attractions out-of-the-way quickly.
 I’m not much of a breakfast person, especially in the parks.
 Offerings are usually generic and you’re better off grabbing something before getting there.
 California Adventure still fits that bill somewhat but we are fans of Flo’s breakfast.
-In fact, that is our favorite meal there as the lunch/dinner menus are underwhelming.
 So, if you are going to eat a full-on breakfast then that’s where we recommend, as the restaurant is especially peaceful in the morning.
 If it’s not too hot out, get a table outside that overlooks Radiator Springs Racers.

 Riding Around Grizzly Peak